 To simplify Equation (\ref{eqn_xmax}), we further assume that $p(x)$ is a concave function of $x$.
 This assumption incurs minimal loss of generality, as an increasing probability function is typically concave down when it approaches its upper bound of 1.
 Indeed, the family of $p(x)$ functions we henceforth consider (general form given by Eq. (\ref{eqn_px})) are concave given our model parameters.
 Concavity means that $p'(x)$ on the left hand side of (\ref{eqn_xmax}) decreases with $x$.
 Meanwhile, the right hand side $\frac{\left[p(x)\right]^2}{1-p(x)}$ increases with $x$.
 Therefore, to obtain a solution satisfying $x^*>1$ for Equation (\ref{eqn_xmax}), we only require

 Using the approximation $p(2)=p(1)+p'(1)$, we can rewrite Equation (\ref{eqn_cond}) as

 This condition ensures a peaked $P(x)$ for an increasing concave function $p(x)$.

 From Equation (\ref{eqn_cond2}), we obtain a lower bound on the GTP-tubulin dissociation rate $\gamma_\text{ex}^\text{CB}(l)$.
 Suppose that the dissociation rate grows with a power law: $\gamma_\text{ex}^\text{CB}(l)=\gamma_\text{ex}^\text{CB}(l=1) l^n$.
 Equation (\ref{eqn_cond2}) indicates that $p(x)$ and thus $\gamma_\text{ex}^\text{CB}(l)$ must increase sufficiently fast at $l=x=1$, captured by a lower bound on the exponent $n$.
 We solve for the lower bound numerically by substituting $p(x)$ (from Sec. \ref{sec_analytical}) and our model parameters (from Table \ref{table_parameters}) into Equation (\ref{eqn_cond2}), which yields $n\geq0.1$, consistent with our results in Fig. \ref{fig_analytical}(e).
-In other words, $\gamma_\text{ex}^\text{CB}(l)$ must grow faster than $l^{0.1}$ to produce a peaked $P(x)$ distribution. \\
+In other words, if the dissociation rate $\gamma_\text{ex}^\text{CB}\propto l^n$, it must grow faster than $l^{0.1}$ to produce a peaked $P(x)$ distribution. \\